 The program is offered at all three high schools and is designed to provide a self-paced, computer based curricula aligned to District 300 standards that allow students to earn credit recovery for on-track graduation or accelerate graduation.

 This program provides opportunities for students who are at risk of academic failure with a broad range of supports.
-Success Academy is offered at Perry Elementary School (4th and 5th grade), Carpentersville Middle School (6th, 7th and 8th grade) and Dundee-Crown High School (9th through 12th grade).
+Success Academy is offered at Perry Elementary School (4th and 5th grade), Carpentersville Middle School (6th, 7th, and 8th grade), Dundee-Crown High School, Hampshire High School, Jacobs High School (9th through 12th grade), and Oak Ridge School (6th through 12th grade).